Revision 2023

 The main hall is enormous.
 The stage is lit worthy of a concert.
 The sheer space available for the nearly thousand participants just feels monumental.

 The motto of Revision 2023 was "Back to the E-Werk".
-And that was more than a logistical note.
-It was about returning to a place that has become part of the scene's collective memory.
+And that was more than a note on the in-person nature.
+Even though I was there for the very first time, I think we were all returning to a place that has become part of the German demoscene's collective memory.
 The upbeat techno-like song that played during the opening ceremony, with the catchy yell of the refrain "Back to the E-Werk", was a true anthem for the moment.

 You can get a great sense of the atmosphere from the official Revision 2023 aftermovie, which captures the electricity in the air and the excitement of the participants.